MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 ### Add the Flic trigger to your flow

-1. Provide your credentials for the services that your selected template uses, and then select **Continue**.
+1. Sign in to the template's services, and then select **Continue**.

      **Continue** is enabled after you sign into all required services for the template.